raypeng/DGBDT/index.md

    [paper](https://www.google.com/search?q=communication+efficient+decision+tree+learning&oq=communication+efficient+decision+tree+learning&aqs=chrome..69i57j69i60j0.4052j0j4&sourceid=chrome&ie=UTF-8) recently published at NIPs that will help us in this regard.
    We hope that implementing their idea will allow us to scale beyond two machines.
-3. If we have time, combine our distributed implementation with our hybrid implementation and benchmark it.